DominikKoniarz/Vertical-Timeline/README.md

 # Summary of the project

-Project build to train front-end skills, by using media queries and creating responsive website.
+Project built to train front-end skills, by using media queries and creating responsive website.

 # Enjoy!